VIC.GOV.AU | Policy and Advisory Library

 • the vice-president is unable to preside at the meeting

-• provided support and resources for the conduct of meetings by the principal as the executive officer of school council
+• provided with support and resources for the conduct of meetings by the principal as the executive officer of school council.

-• visitors or observers can be present at a council meeting with the agreement of the principal and a decision of council
+Visitors or observers can be present at a school council meeting with the agreement of the principal but they cannot vote and may only speak by invitation.

-• there may be times when, for the purpose of confidentiality or other reasons, a council meeting needs to be closed and the school council determines the need for a closed meeting
+There may be times when, for the purpose of confidentiality or other reasons, a school council meeting needs to be closed.
+The principal in consultation with the president determines the need for a closed meeting.

 Agenda